 Again, because it induces the production of the neurotransmitters endorphins and dopamine, walking is so good for your brain health.

 Endorphins interact with receptors in your brain that reduce pain perception.
 They decrease sensitivity to pain and stress and can make you feel euphoric.

 Walking will lessen the risk of depression and anxiety, improve cognitive functions and affect your emotional health because it reduces neuroinflammation, increases cerebral flow, and activates neurotransmitters.

 There is so much involved with brain health, but basically, reducing neuroinflammation and increasing cerebral flow brings nutrients to your brain cells and removes toxins.

 Also, the Brain-derived Neurotrophic Factor is an essential protein for neuronal health, cognitive thinking, depression, and such, which is released with walking.

 5. Gentle on the Joints

 Because it is a low-impact exercise, walking does not exert any strain on your knees, hips, and ankles.
-Sometimes the pain is a way to say that you need to take it easy but many conditions will become worse if you rest too much, as joints were made to move.
+Sometimes the pain is a way to say that you need to take it easy, but many conditions will worsen if you rest too much, as joints are made to move.

-Combined with anti-inflammatory food and a low inflammation lifestyle in general, walking is a super way to exercise to protect your joints, and also if you have swelling.
+Combined with anti-inflammatory food and a low inflammation lifestyle, walking is a super way to exercise to protect your joints and if you have swelling.